sd2020spring/sd2020spring.github.io/_toolboxes/algorithmic-music-composition.md

 In order to add a backing track to your solo, add this to the beginning of your program:

+You will need to download the backing.wav file from the "files" section of the course Canvas page.
+Once downloaded, move the file to the "samples" directory of your toolbox-algorithmicMusic repo.
+You can choose to use any .wav file that you wish, but feel free to start with the one we supply using the code below.

 ```python
 BACKING_TRACK = os.path.join(SAMPLES_DIR, "backing.wav")
 sample(BACKING_TRACK, amp=2)